-- Providing all the certificates and degrees that current resources allow to meet workforce projections as issued by the State of Hawaii and County of Maui reports. - Nurse Aide Training meets the high workforce demand in the health care industry. - County of Maui Molokai Community Plan places strong emphasis on the growth and support of agriculture which the MCC Molokai Farm can help to facilitate. - Liberal Arts continues to be the most popular area of study indicating many of our students are looking to pursue advanced degrees.
-This has been confirmed by the Molokai Education Center counselors who are transitioning far more students into bachelors programs than previously. - In a partnership with the Rural Development Project, the Molokai Education Center was able to offer tuition free courses in Hospitality and Tourism.
-This project was well received by its participants but with no new job opportunities in the industry, HOST courses are on hold. - The Human Services program met the need for Educational Assistants (EA) to earn associate degrees by 2006 in order to retain employment.
+- Providing all the certificates and degrees that current resources allow to meet workforce projections as issued by the State of Hawaii and County of Maui reports. - Nurse Aide Training meets the high workforce demand in the health care industry. - County of Maui Molokai Community Plan places strong emphasis on the growth and support of agriculture, which the MCC Molokai Farm can help to facilitate. - Strong community support and initial planning occurring in creating educational opportunities for those interested in "Green Jobs." - Federally funded programs assisting high school students taking remedial college courses so they can graduate and enroll at college level English and Math. - Liberal Arts continues to be the most popular area of study indicating many of our students are looking to pursue advanced degrees.
+This has been confirmed by the Molokai Education Center counselors who are transitioning far more students into bachelors programs than previously. - The Human Services program met the need for Educational Assistants (EA) to earn associate degrees by 2006 in order to retain employment. - The University Center, Maui continues to meet students demand for a variety of upper division coursework. - The State of Hawaii Workforce Development Office is looking to UH Community Colleges to provide training to address the projected labor shortage in Hawaii. - Community Colleges will play an integral role in increasing the skill level of incumbent workers through short-term classes and degree programs.
+For example, Maui CC, Molokai has partnered with RDP to offer a series of just in time computer training. - SSH and FTE are at an all time high at Maui CC, Molokai in the 2008-2009 academic year. - The unduplicated student count in the 2007-2008 academic year set a record for the